Slackadays/Clipboard/README.md

 The Clipboard Project is a fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.
 Seriously.

 Say hello to one of the most cutting-edge clipboard managers ever.
-Save time and effort easier than ever before.
+Save time and effort easier more powerfully than ever before.

 Don't just take my word for it!